Painful periods and painful sex are definitely not normal!

 Video consultations are just like in-clinic consultations, but you will meet with the doctor online via your phone, computer or tablet (no need to come to the clinic for your initial assessment).

-You will meet with one of our Sexual Health Specialist GPs online to review your symptoms, conduct an initial assessment and discuss an investigation pathway.
+You will meet with one of our Sexual Health Specialist GPs to review your symptoms, conduct an initial assessment and discuss an investigation pathway.